DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 	- At least one of the meds needs to be a movement power or something.
 People are getting the wrong idea that the meds are just buffs / heals
 - Add a charge meter or something to the UI to convey to the player how charged their current power is
 - Implement the new mechanics for the Toxicity Meter & Relapsing

+### Test Level
+- A test level needs to be made.
+- This level will be representative of how we want combat / movement / overall pace of play to feel in the next level.
+- Large & open combat areas:
+	- walls to run on & plat

 ### Polish / Other Stuff
 - Add a flinch or something when getting hit & remove that debugging tooltip whenever the player takes damage